-Currently he is working on affective multimedia and stimuli databases which includes, among other research directions, improving databases’ architectures, introducing data integration methods and formal knowledge representation schemes aligned with the semantic web paradigm, and discovering relevant knowledge hidden in semantic and emotion multimedia annotations.
-Together with his students he is developing new tools for multifaceted affective multimedia retrieval within the keyword- and ontology-based contexts, prediction of emotions, fatigue and stress from physiology using Common-Off-The-Shelf (COTS) hardware, and innovative software applications for stimuli delivery and emotion elicitation.
+Currently, he is working on affective multimedia and stimuli databases which includes, among other research directions, improving databases’ architectures, introducing data integration methods and formal knowledge representation schemes aligned with the semantic web paradigm and discovering relevant knowledge hidden in semantic and emotion multimedia annotations.
+Together with his students, he is developing new tools for multifaceted affective multimedia retrieval within the keyword- and ontology-based contexts, prediction of emotions, fatigue, and stress from physiology using Common-Off-The-Shelf (COTS) hardware, and innovative software applications for stimuli delivery and emotion elicitation.

-Besides computer science, Marko Horvat is also very interested in theoretical aspects of Search for Extra-Terrestrial Intelligence (SETI).
+Besides computer science, Marko Horvat is also very interested in the theoretical aspects of Search for Extra-Terrestrial Intelligence (SETI).
 Developing analytical models and stochastic simulations of parameters contributing to the Fermi’s paradox.
 Reconciling a gap between anthropocentrism and Copernicansm maintaining a plausible (and the most probable) perspective.